nasa/openmct/docs/src/guide/index.md

 provided by the Platform tier generally should not be thought of as optional.
-* __Application__: The application tier consists of components which utilize the infrastructure provided by the Platform to provide functionality which will (or could) be useful to specific applications built using Open MCT Web.
+* __Application__: The application tier consists of components which utilize the infrastructure provided by the Platform to provide functionality which will (or could) be useful to specific applications built using Open MCT.
 These include adapters to specific persistence back-ends (such as ElasticSearch or CouchDB) as well as bundles which describe more user-facing features (such as _Plot_ views for visualizing time series data, or _Layout_ objects for